How to safely ship lithium-ion and other batteries internationally including understanding restrictions, prohibitions and suitable packaging

 How to Ship Batteries Overseas by Air Freight

-Stricter regulations from International Air Transport Association (IATA) apply to shipping batteries by air as there are increased risks in the advent of fire.
+Stricter regulations from International Air Transport Association (IATA) apply to ship batteries by air as there are increased risks in the event of a fire.

 Shipping Standard Lithium Metal Batteries By Air

-When sending every-day lithium metal (non-rechargeable) batteries by air freight, you need to send them inside the product they work in.
+When sending everyday lithium metal (non-rechargeable) batteries by air freight, you must send them inside the product they work in.
 For example, if you send your TV remote and choose to send your current half-used AAA batteries as well, the batteries must be sent inside the TV remote.

 This differs from sending lithium batteries by sea freight because you cannot send them packed separately.

-You cannot send lose spare lithium metal batteries by air freight.
+You cannot send loose spare lithium metal batteries by air freight.